Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • when non-pharmacological measures (e.g. passive stretching exercises) have been ineffective

-• Quinine should be used with caution in people with risk factors for QT prolongation or in those with atrioventricular block.
+• Quinine should be used with caution in people with risk factors for QT prolongation, taking other medicines that could prolong the QT interval or in those with atrioventricular block.
 For further details see MHRA.